Home > Holiday Grants > Disabled Children & Adults

 Grants usually range from between £200 to £500.

-DeafBlind UK have a holiday caravan available free to it's members for short respite breaks.
+DeafBlind UK have two fully accessible holiday caravans available at a reduced rate to it's members for short respite breaks.

-It is situated at the Haven site in Hopton near Great Yarmouth.
+One is situated at the Haven site in Hopton near Great Yarmouth.
+The other is in Prestatyn, North Wales.

 They offer week stays from April to the end of October and weekend stays in November.